This degree is ideal for anyone looking to the develop the skills to successfully launch or enhance their own business venture.

-The creation of new ventures is one of the most important global economic issues of our time.
-These are not limited to start-ups, but also apply to the development of new activities within existing firms.
+The creation of new ventures is one of the most important global economic activities of our time.

-This pathway will give you the foundation needed to transform new ventures from an innovative idea into a profitable business or product.
-You will learn how to identify key markets and develop strategies to drive your business ideas forward and surpass your competitors.
-The blend of academic and participant experience will prepare you for your own entrepreneurial journey, whether that’s launching your own start-up or working within a larger organisation.
+The New Ventures pathway will give you the foundation needed to transform a new venture from an innovative idea into a fully-fledged, profitable business or product.
+You’ll learn how to identify key markets and develop strategies to drive your business ideas forward and surpass your competitors.

 You will have the platform to test out your ideas, collaborate with peers and mentors, and learn how to solve complex enterprise-related problems.

 Using a range of case studies, you will examine different business models – from start-ups to high growth organisations.
 This knowledge will help you to recognise the practical and ethical dimensions of enterprise, giving you the skills to develop effective solutions.

 You will also learn how to determine the managerial and resource priorities that are required to operate efficiently, sustainable and successfully.

 This degree will prepare you for your own entrepreneurial journey, whether that’s launching your own start-up or launching a new product within a larger organisation.

 This is a full-time programme, comprising two terms of study.

 |Elements of Enterprise||This module combines ideas and concepts from the enterprise field to create a learning environment that allows participants to deconstruct taken-for-granted tools, theories and practices by thinking “out of the box”, to create proactive solutions to contemporary enterprise issues as well as develop the ability to stretch boundaries in an attempt to identify innovative enterprising solutions.
 By stretching the participants’ thinking, intellectual, creative and innovative skills, it is hoped they will make better enterprise managers and leaders.|